drupal-entity-training/event/index.md

     `ContentEntityBase` class used below also belongs to a namespace.
 Thus, in order to use it below, we need to import the class using the full namespace.

-  * Annotation:
+  * Attributes:

-    _Annotations_ are a way to provide metadata about code.
-Because the annotation is placed right next to the code itself, this makes classes truly self-contained as both functionality and metadata are in the same file.
+    _Attributes_ are a way to provide metadata about code.
+Because the attributes are placed right next to the code itself, this makes classes truly self-contained as both functionality and metadata are in the same file.

     Even though the annotation is part of a comment block, it is required for